2018 Lending Review

 Shawbrook Bank a well recognised lender in the buy to let market place who many of our clients use over the course of a financial year have commissioned a report highlighting key aspects that they believe influenced the buy to let market.
 Surprisingly Brexit implications don’t feature as a key focus point within the research, although they do touch upon it.
 Number 3 I would ask if you review this closely in my email below if you don’t get time to read the report.

 Tightening of underwriting standard for BTL Mortgages.

-1. Although we have seen several investors with larger portfolios of over 10 properties decide to halt obtaining more rentals as part of the investment strategy.
+Our understanding: 1.
+Although we have seen several investors with larger portfolios of over 10 properties decide to halt obtaining more rentals as part of the investment strategy.
 These investors have looked at other avenues for generating great returns or looking at offloading some of their rentals in preference of alternative types of rental generation exercises such as Houses of Multiple occupants.
 Or commercial property to generate multiple apartment blocks on a piece of land.
 Those with a small portfolio seem to be less affected and continue with their strategy of obtaining healthy yields with a strong rental portfolio.

 2. The main assessment for us on this matter is being smarter and moving with the changes in the environment and government policies.
 This therefore means the amount you would be prepared to pay will reduce due to the added cost of stamp duty.
 Most investors and property buyers understand this and so shows everyone is thinking the same in respect of this.